Skip to next element

 Knowing what is in your vape pen also means knowing where it came from.
 The vaping industry has seen an influx of counterfeit products and "clones" that may use inferior materials or lack essential safety features.

 At Vapor Authority, we only purchase directly from the original equipment manufacturers (OEMs) or their authorized distributors.
 This ensures that the zinc alloys, Pyrex glass, and lithium-ion batteries in your device are authentic and meet the specifications intended by the designers.
 Furthermore, every e-liquid we stock is manufactured in the United States using food-grade and pharmaceutical-grade ingredients.
-These liquids are tested by our team before they are added to our inventory to ensure they meet our standards for flavor and consistency.

 Battery Safety